-The yearend position of minimal cash holdings and £12m external borrowing (Section 6.2.14) was as a result of a planned approach to invest in capital from available cash for most of the year prior to the expected capital receipts which will be received in 2018/19, which is in keeping with the Treasury Management strategy.
+The yearend position was that of minimal cash holdings and £12m external borrowing (Section 6.2.14).
+This was as a result of a planned approach to invest in capital from available cash for most of the year prior to the expected capital receipts which will now be received in 2018/19 and is in keeping with the Treasury Management strategy.